Medical Oncology & Chemotherapy for Your Pet

 The specific type of chemotherapy medication (injectable or oral) varies for each patient and depends on the type of cancer and the overall health of the pet.
 Unlike in human medicine, chemotherapy usually has fewer side effects in our pets via the protocols chosen.
 This should be discussed with your pet’s oncologist, as it is a very common concern for our clients.

 Prior to the first treatment, we’ll conduct a thorough medical history and review of your pet’s situation.
-This is followed by a complete physical examination, discussion of your concerns, finding answers, and choosing options that work for your pet.
-Throughout your pet’s care, there may be the need for additional diagnostic tests, along with the monitoring and updates that frequently accompany a cancer diagnosis and chemotherapy treatments.
+Then, we perform a complete physical, discuss your concerns, and find answers to choose the best options for your pet.
+Throughout your pet’s care, there may be the need for additional tests, monitoring and updates that frequently accompany cancer treatments.
 These may include initial and reassessment ultrasound, CT, radiographs and blood work, as befits the situation.
 We work closely with pet owners and referring veterinarians to obtain the best results.